 4) PEAKING LIGHTS: Lucifer (Mexican Summer/Weird World)

 Hypnotic is the theme, and nobody does better whatever the hell it is that Peaking Lights is doing.
 Lucifer is one solid trip of an album, with track divisions seeming only a bureaucratic necessity.
 The catchy songs stay with you, but it's when the album shifts into dub overdrive, that's when it transcends.
-Speaking of dub, for bonus points, this month sees the release of Lucifer In Dub
+Speaking of dub, for bonus points, this month sees the release of Lucifer In Dub.

 3) CLOUD NOTHINGS: Attack On Memory (Carpark)